Lightprotocol/light-protocol/README.md

 Only Groth16 ZKP verification and poseidon hashes are fully implemented right now.

 ###The architecture changes are the following:
-- one Merkle tree program which can only be invoked by verifier programs
+- one Merkle tree program which can only be invoked by registered verifier programs (currently hardcoded)
-- multiple verifier programs which invoke the Merkle tree this enables us to work easily with different verifying keys
+- this enables us to use multiple verifier programs which invoke the Merkle tree i.e. to easily use different verifying keys
-- rewrite Groth16 proof verification and poseidon hashes adapting to increased Solana compute budget of 1.4 compute units
+- re-write of Groth16 proof verification and poseidon hashes: they've been adapted to the increased Solana compute budget of 1.4 compute units per instruction.
+This makes the program about 30% more efficient.
-- use of the anchor framework -> typescript tests -> snarkjs proofgen in tests
+- use of the anchor framework -> typescript tests -> snarkjs proofgen in tests.
+Easier integration testing with .ts

 ###Verifier Program: